The oldest canals in Amsterdam - Red Light District

-Below you find a map of the area.
-The numbers refer to the descriptions of highlighted points of interest along the route of a virtual canal cruise through this most interesting section of the city.
+Below you will find a map of the area.
+The numbers refer to the highlighted points of interest along the route.

 Have a look at our Amsterdam canal cruise page for live canal boat cruises.